DJMoffinz/DJMoffinz/README.md

-Hello, I’m @DJMoffinz, and I hope we can be friends!
+### Hello, I’m @DJMoffinz, and I hope we can be friends!
+##### Hobbies/Interests:
-I love game development and mucking around with code in general, and I'm currently learning the Command Prompt language lol.
+I love Game Development and mucking around with code in general, as well as reading, drawing, Digital Art, Stop-Motion animation, spritework, playing piano, fencing, table tennis and listening to classical music.

+##### What I'm learning:
+Currently I'm learning the Command Prompt language lol.

+##### How to reach me:
 If you need to talk to me, you can reach me through my [socials](socials.html)!

 See you 'round!